 Legal teams have reported implementing video and telecommunication options for firm meetings, client meetings, training, and remote litigations.

 Scott A. Forman, a Miami-based Littler shareholder, states his belief that remote work is here to stay for the legal sector by saying, “I anticipate that folks who were resistant to remote meetings and feeling that everything needed to be in person, including depositions, that that resistance will dissipate as time goes on and people get used to this new normal.”

 2. Real-time collaboration and communication

-You can’t have remote meetings with colleagues and clients without the ability to collaborate, communicate, and share, store, and organize documents at times where matters are urgent and it’s going to take all of your team working together to find the best solutions.
+You can’t have remote meetings with colleagues and clients without the ability to collaborate, communicate, and share, store, and organize documents at times when matters are urgent, and it’s going to take all of your team working together to find the best solutions.

 3. The shift to the cloud